 Zed is the flagship article by Ten Toes.
 It is a complete package for a beginner and will stick around for a while.
 With this longboard, you’ll feel the need to upgrade shortly after the learning phase is over.
 Begin replacing the parts with wheels, followed by the trucks.

-The kick in the tail, concave deck is the winning features of this board, along with the attractive overall look from the graphics on the deck.
-The Zed has already made its mark with this cruiser, the riders are anticipating even better features in the articles to come.
+The kick in the tail, concave deck is an attractive feature of this board, along with the attractive overall look from the graphics on the deck.
+The Zed has already made its mark with this cruiser; the riders are anticipating better features.

 Krown Rasta introduced its first skateboard back in 1996 and has made a name in the market.
 Their mission is to serve good quality skateboards built on a budget.
 This is the best brand for beginners and intermediates alike.